lukebrody/yeeql/doc/Table.md

 })
 ```

+Query observers are called after the transaction completes, at the point where observers have a consistent view of every table on the document.

 ## `table.update(id: UUID, column, value)`

 Updates the specified `column` in the row of `id` to a new `value`.